 So what does it mean?
-It means you can use one resistance band for light isolation exercises or the same for heavy compound exercises depending on the pre-stretch of the band.
+It means you can use one resistance band for light isolation exercises and the same band for heavy compound exercises depending on the pre-stretch of the band.

 So how do you adjust the resistance of a given band?

 We collected various methods on how you can change the resistance of a given band to make it more challenging and get the most out of one resistance band!